-This metric is calculated over the WUR-Sync and WUR-Data fields, at a sampling rate of 20 MHz using the MC-OOK symbols.
+This metric is calculated over the WUR-Sync and WUR-Data fields, at a sampling rate of 20 MHz using the WUR OOK symbols.
 Hence, the value of n spans from the beginning of the WUR-Sync field to the end of the WUR-Data field.
 The PPDU should be tested for both the WUR LDR and WUR HDR with a 6-byte data field of random data.
 The maximum value of the correlation metric should be less than 0.4.

 ….